Guide to Taxation in Malaysia

 Tax on income from outside of Malaysia

-The Malaysian government provides tax exemption on foreign-sourced income for individual taxpayers.
-This income tax exemption is effective 1st January 2022 to 31st December 2026.
+However, the Malaysian government provides tax exemption on foreign-sourced income for individual taxpayers.
+This income tax exemption is effective from 1st January 2022 to 31st December 2026.
 The following categories of foreign-sourced income are exempt from income tax:

 • Dividends received by companies and limited liability partnerships